shivansh-yashasvi/Project-8--Demand-Forecasting/README.md

 ![hourly_2022-04-01_2022-06-30](./images/hourly_2022-04-01_2022-06-30.png)

 As seen in the above figure, the electricity consumption shows regular patterns, higher during business days than weekend days.
-The sharp drop at the beginning of May reflects the lower electricity usage during the Ramazan Feast.
+The sharp drop at the beginning of May reflects the lower electricity usage during the onset of Monsoon season which causes electricity cuts in households and slowdown of businesses and industries.

 The daily pattern in demand (in MWh) can be seen in the following figure.